Infomaniak/desktop-kDrive/infomaniak-build-tools/windows/Readme.md

 Select CMake targets.

-Right-click on the Kdrive (executable) >> Debug >> Kdrive.exe (bin\kDrive.exe).
+Right-click on the kDrive executable: `Debug >> kDrive.exe`.

-Once Kdrive.exe is running, right-click on the Kdrive_client (executable) >> Debug >> Kdrive_client.exe (bin\kDrive.exe).
+Once `kDrive.exe` is running, right-click on the client executable: `Debug >> kDrive_client.exe`.

 ## Testing the extension

-To test the extension in Debug mode, you will first need to install a [release version](https://www.infomaniak.com/en/apps/download-kdrive) of kDrive
+To test the extension in Debug mode, you will first need to install a [release version](https://www.infomaniak.com/en/apps/download-kdrive) of `kDrive`.
-Once installed and running, stop the File Explorer with the command :
+Once installed and running, stop the File Explorer with the command:

 ```bash
 taskkill /f /im explorer.exe
 ```

-Then, copy the dlls :
+Then, copy the DLLs :

 ```bash
 copy "F:\Projects\build-kdrive-Desktop_Qt_6_2_3_MSVC2019_64bit-Debug\bin\KDContextMenu.dll" "C:\Program Files (x86)\kDrive\shellext"